 - E.S.
 Parkinson's Somethin' Else (from the author: "Set on the cusp of the 60s, when everything seemed grey and staying put felt as scary as getting out, this is the story of Jim, a British working class lad determined to get to university, but dreaming of nights on the town and the promise of rock and roll.
 Jim feels trapped in the post-war housing development, the routine of work and school, and with the girlfriend he can't quite manage to fall in love with — until he meets Edward, full of passion and possibility, and in an instant, the world is turned upside down.").

-- Mark Tedesco's I am John I am Paul: A Story of Two Soldiers in Ancient Rome (from the author: "This is the new, second edition of my book, the true story of two 4th century soldiers; it is almost a blend between a subtle Brokeback Mountain with Ben-Hur.").
+- Mark Tedesco's I am John I am Paul: A Story of Two Soldiers in Ancient Rome (from the author: "This is the true story of two 4th century soldiers; it is almost a blend between a subtle Brokeback Mountain with Ben-Hur.").

 - Timothy Wang's Slant: A Novel (from the author: "An Asian student from MIT will do anything to get his first boyfriend back while negotiating the pitfalls of the gay clubs, appeasing his tiger mom, and managing his own insecurities.").